Native American language

 long tunic called a kilt or overdress.

-The Senecas usually wore moccasins on their feet.
+Like most Native Americans, the Senecas wore moccasins on their feet.

 In colonial times, the Seneca tribe adapted European costume like cloth shirts and blouses, decorating